 This style of management can help keep peace and harmony in the workforce while also achieving organizational goals.

 In order to effectively manage the workforce, a manager must switch from one style to another and with ease.
 No employee wants a strict boss who won’t ever listen to suggestions or a boss who’s so laid back that he won’t do anything on their own.
 The perfect balance is achieved when the manager is able to understand the work environment, what it’s lacking and what it needs to choose a management style that will help achieve goals in the most effective way possible.

-OpenSimSim is a free forever employee scheduling software tool purpose built for businesses with hourly workers.
+OpenSimSim is an employee scheduling software tool purpose built for businesses with hourly workers.